 Ease of Set Up

-Akin to other propane stoves in our review, the Everest 2x features a fairly intuitive and easy setup.
+Akin to other propane stoves in our review, the Everest 2X features a fairly intuitive and easy setup.
 You simply open the stove, latch the windscreens into place, attach the fuel regulator to the stove and your propane tank, engage the Piezo igniter and start cooking.

-One reason why tabletop propane stoves don't garner higher marks in this metric is that installing the fuel regulators requires slightly more time and patience than attaching a butane fuel canister.
-This is because most propane stoves feature a recessed attachment point for the fuel regulator and can be easily cross-threaded (which could damage your regulator and/or stove).
-Our reviewers have found that if you position the regulator at the proper point and press firmly before screwing the threads in place, you will be less likely to cross-thread your regulator.
-That said, don't let the negligibly more difficult setup process deter you; it is still quite intuitive and straightforward to affix the windscreens and install the regulator on this stove.
+One reason why tabletop propane stoves don't garner higher marks in this metric is that installing the fuel regulator requires more time and patience than attaching a butane fuel canister or a large propane tank to a preinstalled hose.
+This is because most propane stoves feature a recessed attachment point for the fuel regulator and can be easily cross-threaded (which can damage your regulator and/or stove).
+Our reviewers have found that if you position the regulator at the proper point and press firmly before screwing the threads in place, you will be less likely to cross-thread.
+That said, don't let the marginally more difficult setup process deter you; it is still quite intuitive and straightforward to affix the windscreens and install the regulator on this stove.

 Ease of Care

-With a stainless steel pan and a removable nickel-coated cooking grate, cleaning the Everest 2x is easy, whether in the field or at home.
+With a stainless steel pan and a removable nickel-coated cooking grate, cleaning the Everest 2X is easy, whether in the field or at home.

-While we maintain that the Everest 2x is an incredibly portable car camping stove, it is bulkier and heavier than others in our review.
+While we maintain that the Everest 2X is an incredibly portable car camping stove, it is bulkier and heavier than others in our review.
 That being said, the recessed carrying handle on the back-side of the stove is among the most comfortable, and our reviewers were unbothered by its heft.
 When deciding whether this stove is right for you, it might behoove you to consider how much space you have in your camping kit for stove storage.
-If space is a concern, you may want to check out other models in our review, as this stove commands more space than most of the other models in our test suite.
+If space is a concern, you may want to check out other models in our review, as this stove commands more space than most other models in our test suite.
 However, if you are looking for a high-performing stove and your rig can accommodate a bulky stove, then this might be the one for you.

-Compared to the other stoves in our review, our reviewers think the Everest 2x delivers exceptional quality for the price.
+Compared to the other stoves in our review, our reviewers think the Everest 2X delivers exceptional quality for the price.
 Many other stoves cost around the same price but score less favorably across the metrics in our review.
 While there are less expensive stoves on the market — and in our review — these stoves don't hold a flame to the power, durability, and simmering ability of this one.
 If you're able to foot the bill and have the space for this stove, then we cannot recommend it highly enough.